-Sometimes people just try too hard.
+Sometimes people just try too hard into the one funnel away challenge.

 You know the ones I’m talking about.
 You’ve seen them too.